W2nd3r/Tube-mp4-download/README.md

 You have to have python, pytube and os installed

+TESTED: This was tested on linux, so I don't know if it will work on windows or macOS

 NOTE: You won't be able to download age restricted videos, because pytube doesn't allow to do so.